Professor Can Bayram

 IEEE Electron Devices Society PhD Fellowship

-(awarded to three in the world – one in USA – by the IEEE Electron Devices Society)
+Awarded to three in the world – one in the nation – by the IEEE Electron Devices Society

 WORLD-WIDE RECOGNITION